CAN YOU GET APPROVED FOR LIFE INSURANCE WITH EMBOLI, BLOOD CLOTS OR DEEP VEIN THROMBOSIS (DVT)?

 There will be some additional considerations that go into drafting a policy for someone with blood clots, so it’s important that you understand the limitations that you face as well as the potential effects that it can have on your coverage.

-Considering that 10 to 30 percent of DVT cases can be fatal, many insurance companies take a serious look at the disease and how it affects your life as well as your general bill of health.
+Considering that up to 30 percent of DVT cases can be fatal, many insurance companies take a serious look at the disease and how it affects your life as well as your general bill of health.

 One of the most important factors when making a policy decision is the length of time that you have been diagnosed with the disease, as well as how many episodes you’ve had since then.